Skip to main content

 This course covers planning and estimating practices which are applicable to commercial construction.
 Emphasis is placed on planning and developing take-offs of materials, labor, and equipment in accordance with industry formats.
 Upon completion, students should be able to accurately complete take-offs and planning time lines necessary to complete a commercial structure.

-CTI-120: Network and Security Foundation
+CTI-120: Network and Security Foundations

 This course introduces students to the Network concepts, including networking terminology and protocols, local and wide area networks, and network standards.
 Emphasis is placed on securing information systems and the various implementation policies.
 Upon completion, students should be able to perform basic tasks related to networking mathematics, terminology, media and protocols.